 If you are struggling to commit to three cardiovascular (CV) and two resistance training sessions every week, well, so are a many other people.
 However, limited training time doesn’t mean that your fitness has to take a back seat.
 We have the solution; a training system that tones up muscles all around the body AND gives you a great CV workout - all in one session.

 Interested?
-Then check out PHA training, short for Peripheral Heart Action.
-PHA workouts bring a whole host of benefits to your exercise sessions which including: saving time, all over conditioning, CV training and fun.
+Then check out PHA training, which brings a whole host of benefits to your exercise sessions which including: saving time, all over conditioning, cardio training and fun.

 So how does PHA training work?